hirota1ro/swift-noise-generator/README.md

 # SwiftNoiseGenerator

-This library project contains a few noise generators created in Swift.
+This library project contains a few noise generators written in Swift.

 contains:
 - Perlin Noise